 The farm market is bursting with the fruits of the land, so pay a visit and find your favorite items freshly grown.
-Apple picking is available in September and October.
+Apple picking at this Rhode Island orchard is available in September and October.

 Appleland Orchard – Greenville, RI

-Appleland Orchard has received the honor or producing the “Best Apple Cider in New England” according to Yankee Magazine.
-Additionally, you’ll find apple wine, plump cider donuts, massive pumpkins in the patch, and adorable fall displays to make your visit oh-so-lovely.
+Appleland Orchard has received the honor of producing the “Best Apple Cider in New England” according to Yankee Magazine.
+Additionally, this Rhode Island apple orchard has apple wine, plump cider donuts, massive pumpkins in the patch, and adorable fall displays to make your visit oh-so-lovely.

 Read these next: